dgallardo01/MakerBot-API-Search/README.md

 - Improve search feature to make API calls when necessary
 - Improve UI elements
-- Add a "POST" feature for users to be able to save to a collection for printing later.
+- <s>Add a "POST" feature for users to be able to save to a collection for printing later.</s>